statechannels/statechannels/new-packages/nitro-protocol/docs/adjudicator/channel-storage.md

 ## Channel Modes

-- **NoInfo** if and only if there is no information about the channel on chain.
 - **Open** if and only if `finalizesAt` is null
   - implies that `stateHash` and `challengerAddress` are also null
-  - `turnNumRecord` could be null but might not be
 - **Challenge** if and only if `finalizesAt < currentTime`
   - implies that all other fields are not null
 - **Finalized** if and only if `finalizesAt >= currentTime`
   - implies that all other fields are not null

 These states can be represented in the following state machine: